tdrussell/qlora-pipe/README.md

  - (more experimental) You may try Deepspeed's bf16 mode, but I personally don't use this.
 I think this does something like mixed precision, where it wraps the optimizer to keep a master copy of the parameters in fp32, as well as doing gradient accumulation and all optimizer states in fp32.
 This will use much more memory than full bf16 + Kahan summation.

 ## Changelog
+### 2025-03-12
+- Change how weights are loaded to avoid Transformers internal method
+- Support Gemma 3
 ### 2025-01-30
 - Add pretokenized dataset option.
 - Update layers to work with the new way to pass position embeddings in HF Transformers.
 Please update Transformers to the latest version or you will get errors.